Who is the only person to have won a Booker Prize and two Oscar Awards?

 Jhabvala’s first Booker Prize win came in 1975 for her novel “Heat and Dust,” a compelling tale set in colonial India.
 This literary triumph showcased her ability to transport readers to a different time and place, immersing them in the rich tapestry of her storytelling.

-However, Jhabvala’s talent extended beyond the realm of literature.
+However, Jhabvala’s talents were not confined to the realm of literature.
 She collaborated with the renowned filmmaking duo, Ismail Merchant and James Ivory, on several screenplays, including adaptations of her own novels.
 It was through these collaborations that she earned her two Academy Awards for Best Adapted Screenplay.
 The first Oscar came in 1986 for “A Room with a View,” followed another in 1993 for “Howards End.”

 FAQ: